Ramon Rogers: Rose Albano

-In late 1993, Rogers learned that an ex-girlfriend of his, 33-year-old Filipina Rose Albano, had become pregnant with his child.
+In late 1993, Rogers learned that an ex-girlfriend of his, 33-year-old Filipino Rose Albano, had become pregnant with his child.
 Unwilling to take care of either this child or her two other children, he demanded that Albano have an abortion and move out of his apartment, but she adamantly refused to do either.

 Albano was last seen alive by her parents on December 18, and five days later, Rogers reported her missing to the San Diego Police Department.
-In the phone call, he claimed to have last seen her on December 12, mentionioning that she was pregnant and possibly carrying $6,400 on her.
+In the phone call, he claimed to have last seen her on December 12, mentioning that she was pregnant and possibly carrying $6,400 on her.
 In a second call to the police department, Rogers gave a different address and claimed to have seen her on December 21.

 According to friends, Rogers seemed unconcerned that Albano had gone missing and gave different explanations as to where she had gone.
 He alternated between claiming that she had gone to Los Angeles; to see her sister; that she and Stadt were shopping in Mexico; that she went shopping and never returned; that she might have returned to her native Philippines or moved away for a new secretarial job.

 On December 29, Albano's arm, leg and lower jaw were found inside a trash bag near Valley Center, about a mile and a half away from Rogers' house.
 Rogers informed that the police had found her remains that same day, but the police department itself did not inform her parents until January.

 Due to the fact that Albano had withdrawn money from her retirement account that corresponded with the amount of money Rogers had recently used to purchase new tires for his truck, he was deemed a possible suspect and interrogated in March 1994.
 Not long after, Rogers contacted a female friend and handed over some of his personal belongings and his girlfriend's passport, supposedly because he was afraid that the police would suspect that he was attempting to flee.